sahar119/UX-Portfolio/Case Study 2/chatbot.md

 I identified a few problem statements based on the findings.
 ![problems](/Assets/problems1.png)
 ## Ideate
-The idea was to design a chatbot for the museum`s app.
+With a clear understanding of our user's pain points, I began brainstorming solutions.
+The solution's idea was to design a chatbot for the museum`s app.
 Therefore, users can follow it everywhere in the museum and get directions, maps, information, and guidance; furthermore, the chatbot gives feedback on their visit experience.
 ## Prototype
 I decided to separate the chatbot design and integrate a feedback survey in the menu of the museum app.
 ### Iteration1: chatbot part